 Ever been at the beach, taking in the sun and surf, listening to the Beach Boys play on your radio when suddenly it runs out of batteries right in the middle of California Girls?
 Okay, maybe this only happens to grey haired parents.
 You being younger and smarter use a hand-powered crank radio to listen to the latest pop tunes on Radio Disney.
 If batteries and Beach Boys are too old-school for you, then this may be the perfect experiment.

 Have you ever heard someone say that the moon is made of cheese?
 Even though the craters on the surface of the moon resemble holes in Swiss cheese, we know that this common myth is not true.
 Find out how craters are formed and why they are different sizes by doing this simple science project.

 Some people have a photographic memory and can memorize anything they see almost instantly!
 Wouldn't that make homework easy?
 Other people can remember almost anything they hear.
 Try this experiment to see which type of memory you have.

 Do you like playing with play dough; or modeling clay?
 Wouldn't it be cool if you could add lights, sound, or even motion to your play dough creations?
-In this project, you will use play dough that conducts electricity, which will allow you to connect lights, motors, and buzzers to your sculptures!
+In this project, you will use play dough that conducts electricity, which will allow you to connect lights to your sculptures!

 This project is the first in a three-part series on play dough circuits, which can all be done with the same materials.
 We recommend doing the projects in order.